Counselling for Dispute Resolution (9427.2)

 Required IT skills

 You must be able to word process assessments so that they are well presented, search the library data bases for relevant journal articles and access the UCLearn Web site for this unit.
-It is the individual student's responsibility to access appropriate help from the university IT services or the library if he or she does not have adequate skills.
+It is the individual student's responsibility to access appropriate help from the university IT services or the library if they do not have adequate skills.

 In-unit costs